ruslansavchuk/kubernetes-the-hard-way/docs/09-kubeproxy.md

 Connecting to 10.32.0.230 (10.32.0.230:80)
 ```

-hm, nothing happen, the reason - our cluster do not know how to connect to service ip

-this is responsibiltiy of kube-proxy

-it means that we need to configure kube-proxy
+As you can see, we received an error.
+This error occured because kubernetes know nothing about the IP creted for the service.
+As already mentioned, kube-proxy is the component responsible to handle requests to ip of the service and redirect that requests to the pods.
+So, lets configure kube-proxy.

+## certificates

-as usually we will start with certs
+We will start with certificates.

+As you remeber we configured our API server to use client certificate to authenticate user.
+So, lets create proper certificate for the kube-proxy
 ```bash
 {
 cat > kube-proxy-csr.json <<EOF